jupyterhub/team-compass/docs/binder/subdomains.rst

 Subdomains on mybinder.org
 ==========================

-The following sections describe how the project allocates sub-domains of mybinder.org to other BinderHubs.
+The following section describes how the project allocates sub-domains of mybinder.org to other BinderHubs.

 There are other subdomains of mybinder.org which are used by the project itself